Kirivije/Data_cleaning/README.md

 "run_analysis.R" has six main component and each section is marked with comments inside the script (in addition all the lines of the script is annontated with comments to give explanations):

 1. Reading “test” and “train” data files and merging them:
 “CombinedDataFrame” function will read and merge the files in “test” and “train” folders.
-It takes two arguments:
-    * folder that contain the files
-    * pattern of the files need to be merged
+It takes two arguments: folder that contain the files  and pattern of the files need to be merged.

   Prior to running the function, you need to run following two commands (in this case, test data has been used as an example.).